jgracie52/Real-Time-Face-Recognition-and-Edge-Detection/README.md

 ---
 **NOTE**

+Press q during any video capture to end the capture and return to the options menu

+---
+---
+**NOTE**

 A user may already be in the database file with the same face.
 If so, remove them from db.csv and delete their dataset folder.
 Then run option 2

 ---